We may earn money or products from the companies mentioned in this post.

 If the Family Readiness Group has involved and active members there may be more volunteer roles.
 Some Family Readiness Groups send out a monthly newsletter to members with articles and photos of what the unit in action.
 This is a very involved task and there’s usually a volunteer who manages and edits the publication.
 At the battalion level there’s also an auditor who keeps an eye on the books of the company treasurers.
 This makes division level audits a breeze because everything is uniform and squared away.

-How have you volunteered in the FRG?
+How do you volunteer in the Family Readiness Group?
 Do you have any other questions about the FRG?